 Hair is left feeling light, full of body, bounce and shine.
-INTACT gives you ALL the benefits of a myriad of products in just one product, after just one single use.
+INTACT gives you ALL the benefits of the best volume hair products in just one product, after just one use.

 Simple.
 No nonsense.
 Real results.
 Clean formula.
 Free of sulfates, phthalates, silicones, oils, SD-alcohol and gluten.

 Hair Beauty - It's All in the Cuticle

 The cuticle is the first line of defense as the outer layer of the hair shaft.
 Its job is to protect the cortex, the inner layer of your hair, which gives it shape and strength.
 It is essential to have a strong and healthy cuticle for strong and healthy hair.
 The cuticle is made of keratin protein scales that overlap and lock in moisture.
 Healthy hair has a thin, outer lipid layer that is hydrophobic – meaning it repels water.